-Courses of study are planned in consultation with a program advisor and may not be changed without prior approval.
+Candidates plan courses of study in consultation with a program advisor.
+That plan may not be changed without prior approval.
 Degree candidates are expected to receive a grade of at least a 'B' in all courses.
 Candidates who receive a grade of 'C' will be placed on academic probation and their candidacy reviewed by the graduate program advisory committee.
 A student who receives a grade lower than 'C' or two grades of 'C' or whose overall grade point average falls below 3.0 will be automatically withdrawn from the MIT program.
-The student may apply for reinstatement.
+A student who is removed from the program may apply for reinstatement.
 The time limit for completion of degree requirements is seven years.